keb/keb.now.sh/content/wishlist.md

 * PLAYGO or similar retro handheld
 * Dualshock 4
 * Sega Genesis Mini
-* Xperia XZ1 Compact or Google Pixel 2 or Sharp Aquos R2 compact
+* Xperia XZ1 Compact or Galaxy S10e or Galaxy 9 or maybe a Google Pixel 1 if in good condition
 * TP-Link AC1750 (w/ openwrt)

 ### Books